 Some members believe Gestational Diabetes UK’s Facebook admin team are anti-cereal, or are against it…

-The only reason for being 'against' cereal is the impact we see it has on our own blood sugar levels and on hundreds of members.
+The only reason for being ‘against’ cereal is the impact we see it has on our own blood sugar levels and on hundreds of members.
 Some ladies will be able to tolerate it, just like some will be able to tolerate fruit, whilst another lady will struggle.
-With breakfast cereal there is a high majority who struggle with it and when it becomes a struggle, levels can hit the teens.
-For this reason we try to advocate breakfast options which we believe are much more safer, tolerable and better for lowering and stabilising blood sugar levels.
+With breakfast cereal, there is a high majority who struggle with it and when it becomes a struggle, levels can hit the teens.
+For this reason, we try to advocate breakfast options that we believe are much safer, tolerable and better for lowering and stabilising blood sugar levels.

 Missing the spike?

 The other big concern with breakfast cereals is that they spike blood sugar levels very quickly and so those that only test pre-meal levels or 2 hours after eating will miss the big rise in blood sugar levels.

 Following a big spike in levels, you can also get crashes in blood sugars.
 This may make those only testing at 2 hours or pre-meals believe that things are tolerable.